vsillan/game-server-programming-course/assignments/assignment_3.md

 }
 ```

-Create a class called ``InMemoryRepository`` which implements the interface.
-Utilize a datastructure (array/list/dictionary... etc.) which makes most sense to create, modify and delete players in memory.
+Create a class called ``FileRepository`` which implements the interface.
+The function of the class is to persist and manipulate the ``Player`` objects in a text file.
+The text file name should be ``game-dev.txt``.
+You can use, for example, ``File.ReadAllText`` and ``File.WriteAllText`` methods for the implementation.

+You don't need to care about concurrent access to the file at this point.

 ---